Weak lensing magnification in the Dark Energy Survey Science Verification Data: Abstract

 \section{Abstract}

-In this paper the effect of weak lensing magnification on galaxy number counts is studied by cross-correlating the positions of two galaxy samples, separated by redshift, using data from the Dark Energy Survey Science Verification dataset.
-The analysis is carried out for two photometrically-selected galaxy samples, with mean photometric redshifts in the $0.2 < z < 0.4$ and $0.7 < z < 1.0$ ranges, in the {\it riz} bands.
-A signal is detected with a $3.5\sigma$ significance level in each of the bands tested, and is compatible with the magnification predicted by the $\Lambda$CDM model.
-After an extensive analysis, it cannot be attributed to any known systematic effect.
-The detection of the magnification signal is robust to estimated uncertainties in the outlier rate of the photometric redshifts, but this will be an important issue for use of photometric redshifts in magnification mesurements from larger samples.
-In addition to the detection of the magnification signal, a method to select the sample with the maximum signal-to-noise is proposed and validated with data.
+In this paper the effect of weak lensing magnification on galaxy number counts is studied by cross-correlating the positions of two galaxy samples, separated by redshift, using the Dark Energy Survey Science Verification dataset.
+This analysis is carried out for galaxies that are selected only by its photometric redshift.
+An extensive analysis of the systematic effects, using new methods based on simulations is performed, including a Monte Carlo sampling of the selection function of the survey.